By the Numbers

 NSF Graduate Research Fellowships

 We've poured a lot of resources into the improvement of our campus in the last five years, renovating, expanding and building anew.
 Just the last year, a new residential hall was added and another was renovated as a home for honors students.

 Two academic buildings on the National Register of Historic Places — Ozark Hall and Vol Walker Hall — were also renovated with additions, one to create a home for our nationally prominent Honors College and a second to provide facilities for our top-ranked School of Architecture.

-We're about to start work on renovation of another historic building — the 1937 Field House in which musicians such as Louis Armstrong, Chuck Berry and Dave Brubeck have performed — into the 600-seat Jim and Joyce Faulkner Performing Arts Center.
+We've started renovation of another historic building — the 1937 Field House in which musicians such as Louis Armstrong, Chuck Berry and Dave Brubeck have performed — into the 600-seat Jim and Joyce Faulkner Performing Arts Center.

 New record enrollment in 2013